marcoonroad/marcoonroad.github.io/_posts/2016-10-15-Kinds-of-Delegation.md

 method, which is expected to deal with non-existent properties.

   Finally, we export an immutable alias of the `prototype` to prevent external modifications into this object.
-If you are paying attention enough, you may noticed that it disallows us to call `extend` directly into `prototype` ('cause we can't modify the already set `protected` property), this is due the fact that prototype plays the role of an _abstract object_ to provide a small set of behaviors while also being a factory of objects through the `clone` operation.
+If you are paying attention enoughly, you may have noticed that it disallows us to call `extend` directly into `prototype` ('cause we can't modify the already set `protected` property), this is due the fact that prototype plays the role of an _abstract object_ to provide a small set of behaviors while also being a factory of objects through the `clone` operation.
 Observe also that, despite being immutable, the external reference of prototype can, without problems, create mutable instances.
 It's also valid for every kind of immutable